Student Demonstrators Take To The Streets Of Downtown Pittsburgh To Protest Police Violence

-It was a crowd mostly comprised of students that had walked out of class and took to the rainy streets of downtown Pittsburgh today to protest the Friday acquittal of former police officer Michael Rosfield in the shooting death of Antwon Rose II.
+It was a crowd mostly comprised of students that had walked out of class and took to the rainy streets of downtown Pittsburgh today to protest the Friday acquittal of former police officer Michael Rosfeld in the shooting death of Antwon Rose II.

 “Three shots in the back, how do you justify that?” was the rallying cry of the crowd of roughly 1,000 protesters, which was by far the largest demonstration yet after a weekend of protests across the city, according to the Pittsburgh Post-Gazette.

-Rosfield shot the unarmed 17-year-old three times as he attempted to flee a felony traffic stop at 8:40 p.m. on June 19, 2018.
-Thirteen minutes before the shooting Rose had been in a car implicated a drive-by shooting.
+Rosfeld shot the unarmed 17-year-old three times as he attempted to flee a felony traffic stop at 8:40 p.m. on June 19, 2018.
+Thirteen minutes before the shooting Rose had been in a car implicated in a drive-by shooting.

-The Pittsburgh Post-Gazette reported Rosfield’s trial lasted four days, and included 23 witness and hundreds of exhibits.
+The Pittsburgh Post-Gazette reported Rosfeld’s trial lasted four days and included 23 witness and hundreds of exhibits.
 It was revealed in testimony that it took the officer 0.994th of a second to fire the three shots that killed Rose.

-The jury had three options were they to find the shooting unjustifiable: first degree-murder, third-degree murder, or voluntary manslaughter.
+The jury had three options were they to find the shooting unjustifiable: first-degree murder, third-degree murder, or voluntary manslaughter.

-It took them four hours to find Rosfield not-guilty on all charges.
+It took them four hours to find Rosfeld not guilty on all charges.

 Students filling in Grant Street in front of Allegheny County Courthouse.
 More arriving by the minute. pic.twitter.com/Pk1Qy2mlM7